jsimonlane/mao-bot/README.md

 An AI Framework that plays Mao.
 Lit.

 ## instructions to run
 * run "python game.py". make modifications to the exact script your running at the bottom of game.py

 ## to-dos
 * at this point, the infrastructure for the basic rules is done.
 * if we want to add more rules, we'll have to modify player, game, and constraints.
 * otherwise, we just have to make more agents. see agent.py for the methods

+## Observations -- put things you notice here
+* Going second is a big advantage for the learning agents, because they don't have to take a shot in the dark.
+* Despite that, LearningAgent still oftentimes outperforms HmmAgent, even with HmmBot's 'second' advantage

 ## architecture